bitst0rm-pub/Formatter/README.md

         // If both methods are used, the config from the dot files will override this embedded one.
         // Advantage: The embedded one can handle both saved and unsaved files,
         // while the dot files variant only applies to saved files, as unsaved files
-        // (puffer on view) never have a working dir to contain dot files.
+        // (puffer in view) never have a working dir to contain dot files.
         //
-        // Chaining multiple formatters is limited to max.
-10 items in a list for a single run.
+        // This option supports chaining multiple formatters in a single run.
+        // To chain, it always expects a list type with a maximum of 10 items in a list.
         //
         // By default, "format_on_save" and "format_on_paste" use a boolean value: false OR true
         // But you can use the dictionary format to exclude dirs, files, extensions and syntaxes: